Everything you need to know to protect your digital workplace with better SharePoint permissions management.

 While you want to allow your team to collaborate in whatever way makes them the most productive and, ultimately, profitable, you must be cautious about what you share with whom.
-With more and more sensitive information being digitised, sharing needs to be more controlled than ever to ensure private data stays that way.
+With more and more sensitive information being digitized, sharing needs to be more controlled than ever to ensure private data stays that way.
 The risk of a costly data breach is simply too high – $4.35 million, on average.

-For example, permissions that grant “anyone in my organisation” access sounds safe until you remember nearly one in 10 data breaches are caused by malicious insiders and 20% of data breaches are caused by compromised credentials.
+For example, permissions that grant “anyone in my organization” access sounds safe until you remember nearly one in 10 data breaches are caused by malicious insiders and 20% of data breaches are caused by compromised credentials.

 This leaves your IT admins to try to balance competing priorities.
 On one hand, your users want rapid, easy collaboration.
-On the other hand, information security officers and executive teams need to prioritise compliance and risk reduction as part of their business continuity efforts.
+On the other hand, information security officers and executive teams need to prioritize compliance and risk reduction as part of their business continuity efforts.

 Now you have a perfect storm of users collaborating across a lot of data on a platform that makes data easy to share, but permissions hard to manage, and IT teams struggling to maintain control over what information lives where and any potential oversharing.